 Tunnel and Reservoir Plan

-TARP is the Metropolitan Water Reclamation District’s (MWRD) large scale engineering project designed to reduce flooding and combined sewer overflows (CSOs) within the MWRD’s service area including the Chicago River watershed in Cook County, an area that includes Chicago and dozens of other communities.
+The Tunnel and Reservoir Plan (TARP), also known as "The Deep Tunnel," is the Metropolitan Water Reclamation District’s (MWRD) large scale engineering project designed to reduce flooding and combined sewer overflows (CSOs) within the MWRD’s service area including the Chicago River watershed in Cook County, an area that includes Chicago and dozens of other communities.

 TARP’s primary purpose is to reduce CSOs, basement flooding, and backflows into Lake Michigan by using a combination of tunnels and reservoirs to store combined stormwater and sewage after heavy rainfalls until it can be treated, rather than discharging the polluted mess into local waterways.